pramodramdas/file_search_download/README.md

 # file_search_download
-Index, search and download files within intranet
+Index, search and download files within intranet. some of the implementations is inspired from bittorrent protocol like tracker server, file pieces and dowmloading file pieces from different peers

 ## Application Flow
 1. When peer boots, it starts reading files from INPUT_FOLDER